cym13/cym13.github.io/source/demo_bank.rst

 ever decrypting it?".
 The answer is yes, although it is quite counter intuitive.

-For that reason I recommand using the GCM mode which includes the messages authentication directly.
+For that reason I recommend using the GCM mode which includes the messages authentication directly.
 If you are using another mode, for example CBC (which is what many libraries default to) you **need** to include a HMAC (Hash-based Message Authentication Code) after having encrypted your data.
-For symmetric cryptography it is the same: crytographically sign your messages to detect tampering.
+For asymmetric cryptography it is the same: cryptographically sign your messages to detect tampering.

 ::